- Home

 Scripted |

-Scripted AI agents are programmed to follow a set of redefined rules and instructions. |
+Scripted AI agents are programmed to follow a set of predefined rules and

 Examples